matthew-brett/barts-setup/barts_setup.md

   image straight on the screen.
 Adjust zoom to taste, and focus.
 * If you have the projector straight in front of the screen you should not need to adjust the vertical keystone.
 It seems to be about right when more or less in the centre of its range.
-You may need to move the projector left and right a bit to get the keystone right.
-If that doesn't correct the keystone, you can try rotating the screen.
+* You may need to move the projector left and right a bit to get the horizontal keystone right.
+If that doesn't correct the keystone, you can try rotating the projector screen a little.

 ### Check text in Proclaim